-The powerful Percy family held extensive estates throughout the north of England, but his position as Warden of the West March enabled Salisbury to exert a great deal of authority in the north-west, in spite of holding only Kendal and Penrith, which the Percies resented.
-In addition, the senior Neville line, who descended from Ralph Neville's first marriage to Margaret Stafford and who were related by marriage to the Percys, resented the settlement of their inheritance dispute with Richard Neville.
+The powerful Percy family held extensive estates throughout the north of England, but his position as Warden of the West March enabled Salisbury to exert a great deal of authority in the north-west, despite holding only Kendal and Penrith, which the Percies resented.
+In addition, the senior Neville line, who descended from Ralph Neville's first marriage to Margaret Stafford and who was related by marriage to the Percys, resented the settlement of their inheritance dispute with Richard Neville.

-Northumberland's son, Lord Egremont, further stirred up trouble in Yorkshire, particularly in York, and at Neville's castle of Sheriff Hutton (pictured right).
-In August 1453, Egremont assembled a force with the intent of waylaying Salisbury as he travelled to Sheriff Hutton after attending the wedding of his son Thomas Neville.
+Northumberland's son, Lord Egremont, further stirred up trouble in Yorkshire, particularly in York, and at Neville's castle of Sheriff Hutton .
+In August 1453, Egremont assembled a force with the intent of waylaying Salisbury as he traveled to Sheriff Hutton after attending the wedding of his son Thomas Neville.
 Although Salisbury arrived unharmed at the castle, the incident marked the beginning of a Neville/Percy feud.

 Henry recovered his senses by Christmas of 1454, and York's former position as the Captain of Calais was given to the Edmund Beaufort, Duke of Somerset.
 York, dismissed from office, was discontented.
 His position, he realised, was now a precarious one, exposed as he was to the suspicion and venom of the Queen, who once again controlled the government.
 A great council was called at Leicester, which was packed by Somerset's supporters.
 York and his allies, Salisbury, and his son Richard Neville, Earl of Warwick suspecting unimpartial treatment, travelled south with an army and at the First Battle of St Albans defeated Margaret's forces and gained custody of the king.